Electricity - What is it?

 One basic feature is that, in the vicinity of a magnetic field, a moving charge will experience a force.
 Interestingly, the force on the charged particle is always perpendicular to the direction it is moving.
 Thus magnetic forces cause charged particles to change their direction of motion, but they do not change the speed of the particle.

-This property is used in high-energy particle accelerators to focus beams of particles which eventually collide with targets to produce new particles.
+This property is used in high-energy particle accelerators to focus beams of particles which eventually collide with targets to produce new particles in gamma rays and radio waves.

 Another way to understand these electricity and magnetism forces is to realize that if the force is perpendicular to the motion, then no work is done.
 Hence these forces do no work on charged particles and cannot increase their kinetic energy.